rufus173/micro-ftp-lib/src/lib/DOCS.md

 ## `struct mftp_connection *mftp_connect(char *address, char *port)`

 Feed this function the address and port of the machine to connect to.
 Port can be left as NULL to use the default port of 1249.
-Returns a struct that is freed when given to `mftp_disconnect()`
-The caller of this function retains ownership of address and port.
+Returns a struct that is freed when given to `mftp_disconnect()` The caller of this function retains ownership of address and port.
 Returns NULL on failure

+## `struct mftp_connection *mftp_listen(char *address, char *port)`

+This function is similar to its TCP counterpart, but will automatically accept and return the relevant connection.

 ## `int mftp_disconnect(struct mftp_connection *connection)`